Ken Swift

 Kenneth James Gabbert (born August 13, 1966), better known by his stage name Ken Swift, is a second generation b-boy, or breakdancer.
 He was a longtime member and key figure in the Rock Steady Crew, and its former Vice President.
 He is now President of the Breaklife and VII Gems Hip Hop movement in New York City.
 Ken Swift began b-boying in 1978, at the age of twelve, when he was inspired by dancers on the Upper West Side of Manhattan.
-Widely known in the breakdancing world as "the Epitome of a B-Boy," he is widely considered by b-boys to be the individual who has had the greatest influence on breakdancing.
+Widely known in the Breaking world as "the Epitome of a B-Boy," he is widely considered by b-boys to be the individual who has had the greatest influence on breakdancing.
 Ken Swift is credited with the creation of many dance moves and terminology.
 His original footwork and "freeze style" became a foundational part of breaking, which were considered new concepts at the time.

 Ken Swift has several film credits to his name, including Style Wars, the first hip hop documentary, and the first hip hop major motion picture, Wild Style.
 His most famous movie was 1983's hit Flashdance, where his two-minute dance with several members of the Rock Steady Crew launched the hip hop scene into international attention.
 Ken Swift also danced in the motion picture Beat Street.
 He has since appeared on numerous music videos and documentary films on hip hop and breaking.